benjies/visual-dollar/README.md

 ## Built to Visualize Incomes and Expenses.

-I created this project to learn more about React and the "Reactive mindset" that you need when working with React.
+I created this project to learn more about React and the "reactive mindset" that you need when working with React.

 ## Challenges